What is UCAS Extra?

 UCAS Extra is another chance for you to apply for a place at university, Extra is essentially that - an extra option.
 Running between 23 February and 4 July - you'll have the opportunity to make one extra choice at a time.

 You can apply for Extra if you have not been made any offers, if you've changed your mind, or if you’ve declined them all.
 It will simply show up on your UCAS Track and you can add your extra option there.
 And it's free!

 It's super simple.
 So simple in fact, UCAS has a helpful four (and a bit) step chart to help you understand the Extra process:

 Well, it will automatically show up on your UCAS Track if you are eligible, so you'll know right away.
 But you will need to have already applied to university through UCAS and have used all your five choices.
 (If you haven't used all five, you can add an extra one in Track.)

 If you were unsuccessful, maybe have a think as to why.
-If your predicted grades don’t meet the entry requirements needed for the course, maybe consider applying for a Foundation Year or an alternative to a degree.
+If your predicted grades don’t meet the entry requirements needed for the course, perhaps consider applying for a foundation year or an alternative to a degree.
 We mentioned all the different degree types in week 4.

 It could just be that the course you chose is high in demand, so see how you feel.
 You can look for something similar or even go for something completely different!
-There's lots of support and advice around to help you decide.
-In week 8 we looked at which course could be right for you and in week 2 we looked at choosing a career based on lifestyle.
+There's lots of support and advice around to help you decide such as our guides on choosing the right course for you, and choosing a career based on lifestyle.
 So don't panic, you've got loads of help you should need it.

 Any other advice?